 This podcast is hosted by a construction professional providing insight into topics such as leadership, entrepreneurship and business.
 The Construction Leading Edge leans toward the business side of the construction industry and is best for owners, managers and entrepreneurs.
 Todd Dawalt lends his 20 years of expertise in the construction industry and interviews other construction professionals on their experiences and how they've run their companies.

 Dawalt and his guests focus their conversations on running a construction business and navigating the industry, especially in volatile times.
 For aspiring construction entrepreneurs, there are plenty of episodes about getting started in the industry, management techniques in the field and the office, and growing a thriving construction business.

 Booth offers advice on starting a project on the right foot by not only providing tips on drafting estimates, accounting, and planning but also having the right mindset and not beating yourself over missteps.

-Booth's coaching and advice at times is not only valuable to contractors but also any business owner.
+The Lien Zone comprises a team of construction lawyers providing knowledge on different legal issues engineering contracts and construction insurance.
 Miami construction lawyer Alexander Barthet answers some of the most asked questions regarding construction law, liens and contracts on his weekly podcast.
 Barthet breaks down some of the most complicated and confusing aspects of the construction industry for contractors and managers.